ZIP Full-Flat Experience with ZIPAIR – Tokyo, Japan to Houston, Texas

 Many of my followers know how much I luv ZIPAIR.
-I have purchased and flown with ZIPAIR numerous times to Tokyo, Japan and every time it’s satisfactory and gets the job done.
+I had purchased and flown with ZIPAIR numerous times to Tokyo, Japan and every time it’s satisfactory and this airline gets the job done.

 Who are ZIPAIR?

 ZIPAIR is a Japanese low-cost carrier offering a budget-friendly, customizable travel experience, flying routes to Asia and North America.
-This airline’s parent company is a subsidiary of Japan Airlines (JAL), a well-known and proven airlines in the world.
+This airline’s parent company is a subsidiary of Japan Airlines (JAL), a well-known airline with a proven track record in the world.

-As the popularity and demand for ZIPAIR continues to grow, ZIPAIR expanded its new route flying from Tokyo, Japan to Houston, Texas.
-This past August, I had decided to test out this new route with ZIPAIR flying from Tokyo, Japan to Houston, Texas.
+As the popularity and demand for ZIPAIR continues to grow, ZIPAIR expanded various new routes flying from Tokyo, Japan to Houston, Texas.
+This past August, I had decided to test out this new route with ZIPAIR.
+Since ZIPAIR is a Japanese company, it has Tokyo, Japan as its hub, making most of its routes flying from Tokyo and using it as a major hub to fly to North America such as USA or Canada.
+It also uses Tokyo as a hub to fly to other parts of Asia.

-As a disclaimer, for the record, this time, ZIPAIR had decided to collab with me and offered me with a complimentary one-way flight to Houston, Texas from Tokyo, Japan.
+In the past, I paid out of my pocket travelling with ZIPAIR.
+But this time, as a disclaimer, ZIPAIR had decided to collab with me and offered me with a complimentary one-way flight to Houston, Texas from Tokyo, Japan.
 They also surprised me by providing me with a ZIP Full-Flat seat so I can share my flight experience with my followers.
 I would like to use this opportunity to thank ZIPAIR for this kind surprise and gesture.

 FYI – this marked my 1st time flying Full-Flat with ZIPAIR.

-Without further adieu, let me share with you my flight experience with ZIPAIR.
+Without further adieu, let me share with you my ZIP Full-Flat experience with ZIPAIR.

-I took the special limited express train from Shibuya to Narita Airport.
-Please note that there are 2 different stations for the Narita Airport.
-There is a Terminal 1 and Terminal 2-3 station.
+I took the special limited express train from Shibuya Station to Narita Airport.
+Please note that there are 2 different stations when arriving at the Narita Airport.
+There is a Terminal 1 station and Terminal 2-3 station.
 Make sure to get off at Terminal 1 as ZIPAIR is located at Terminal 1.
 Of course, if you ended up at Terminal 2-3 station by mistake, no worries, you just need to get off and wait for the train to go back to Terminal 1.

 Once you are at Terminal 1 train station, look for the trolley station and grab a trolley as it’s FREE.
 Put in your big luggage, carry-on or backpack.
 It will make your life easier by pushing the trolley.

 You know how thoughtful the designers and engineering team at the Narita Airport?
-The escalator not only allow humans to stand, it also can take up your trolley, it’s a bit nerve wrecking at first fearing the trolley will slide down the escalator.
-Not to worry, the escalator is designed to allow the trolley to be tilted but will secure it from sliding down and will allow you to move up the floors accordingly.
+The escalator not only allow humans to stand, it also can hold your trolley.
+It’s a bit nerve wrecking at first fearing the trolley will slide down the escalator.
+But no worries, the escalator is designed to allow the trolley to be tilted but will secure it from sliding down.

-As you can see my photo below, you will have a better picture of how this escalator is able to hold on to the trolley.
+From the photo below, you can see how the escalator is able to hold on to the trolley securely.

 Once you reached the 4th floor, look for kiosks located around the airport.
 There are plenty of them.
-Now these kiosks aren’t just dedicated for ZIPAIR customers, some of these machines allow other airlines customers to check-in.
+These kiosks aren’t just dedicated for ZIPAIR customers, some of these machines also allow other customers to check-in their respective airlines.

 Then, there is a weigh scale beside the staff.
 Since ZIPAIR is a low cost carrier, they have weight restrictions on your carry-on and personal item.
-Make sure you read the weight allowance from the ZIPAIR official website.
+Make sure you read the weight allowance from the ZIPAIR official website ahead of time to avoid any delays where you have to open your luggage, move things around and throw things around to meet the weight allowance.

 NOTE: The basic economy class has a very specific weight restriction allowance.
-However, at extra cost, you can pay for an additional package that allows you more weight allowance.
+However, at extra cost, you can pay for an upgrade (additional charge) that allows you with more weight allowance.
 ZIPAIR offers many different types of packages, including one that allows 15kg of a carry-on and a personal item (combined 15kg).

 If your combined carry-on and personal item exceeds the basic weight restriction, the staff will kindly ask you to step aside and ask you to reduce the weight.
 You either throw out some garbage or unwanted items or wear it on your body or you allocate some items into your checked luggage instead.
 Anyhow, there isn’t much wiggle room.
-Trust me, I tried to ask the staff to give me mercy, they don’t budge, so it’s best you pack lighter or check your luggage at the hotel to ensure you meet the weight beforehand to avoid delay the airport trying to move around items.
+Trust me, I tried to ask the staff to give me mercy, they won’t budge, so it’s best you pack lighter or check your luggage weight at the hotel to ensure you meet the weight beforehand to avoid delay at the airport.

-Once your carry-on and personal item meets the weight restrictions, the friendly staff will wrap around a ZIPAIR sticker on your respective items so their staff will know that these bags have been weighted and inspected and are allowed to get onboard for your flight.
+Once your carry-on and personal item meets the weight restriction, the friendly staff will wrap around a ZIPAIR sticker on your respective items so their staff at different check-points will know that these bags have been weighted and inspected and are allowed to get onboard for your flight.

-Now….what about your checked luggage.
-Well…next step is for you to step towards one of the machines, you place your checked luggage on the machine so it could weigh your luggage.
+Now….what about your checked luggage?
+Well…next step is for you to walk towards one of the baggage drop-off machines. you place your checked luggage on the machine so it could weigh your luggage.
 Again, it should not exceed 66lb of weight.
-If it exceeds the weigh, the machine won’t work.
-The machine will scan your boarding pass so they know where this checked luggage is flying to.
-For me, the machine scanned and detected my checked luggage is heading to Houston, Texas.
+If it exceeds the weight, the machine won’t move your item until it is below the weight allowance threshold.
+The machine will then scan your boarding pass so they know where this checked luggage is flying to.

-Once the checked luggage is scanned and within the weigh restriction, the conveyor belt begins to move and will guide the checked luggage to the baggage belt to your plane.
+Once the checked luggage is scanned and within the weight restriction, the conveyor belt begins to move and will guide the checked luggage to your plane.

-Now, you can chill and walk towards the security check-point, the usual stuff by the airport control and you just need to get into the gate and wait to be boarded.
+Now, you can chill and walk towards the security check-point and you just need to get into the gate and wait to be boarded.

 MoVernie TIP: Whenever I travel to Japan, I prefer to arrive at the airport early coz Japanese airports offer so many food and beverage options.
-Duty free options and shopping options that it motivates me to arrive early to chill and enjoy my airport experience in Japan.
-Asia airport hits different with so much more offerings.
+Amazing duty free options and shopping options at the Japanese airports motivate me to arrive early to chill and enjoy my airport experience in Japan.
+Asia airports hit different with so much more offerings.

-My ZIPAIR flight from Tokyo to Houston is 10:30 AM Japanese boarding time and the flight # is ZG16.
+My ZIPAIR flight from Tokyo to Houston was 10:30 AM Japanese boarding time and the flight # was ZG16.

-I could see the ZIPAIR at the tarmac as the ground crew was loading up our luggage, replenishing food and beverages for purchase and also refuel the plane.
+I could see the ZIPAIR plane parked on the tarmac as the ground crew was loading up our luggage, replenishing food and beverages for purchase and also refuel the plane.
 I could see JAL supplies were being loaded onto the ZIPAIR plane as I mentioned prior, ZIPAIR is affiliated with JAL Airlines.

 Now Boarding – ZIPAIR

-One thing that I am also impressed with ZIPAIR is how orderly their processes when boarding its passengers.
-There are usually no chaos.
+One thing that I am also impressed with ZIPAIR is how orderly their processes were when boarding its passengers.
+There was no chaos.

-The ground crew will have signs indicating who is able to board first and next, etc.
+The ground crew had signs indicating who was able to board first and next, etc.

-As my memory serves me, people who are elderly, wheelchair access and with children were boarded first.
+As my memory serves me well, people who were elderly or wheelchair accessible or passengers with young children were boarded first.

-Since there are no Business Class or Premium Economy, there aren’t any priority boarding.
+Since there were no Business Class or Premium Economy seating on ZIPAIR, there aren’t any priority boarding.

-But since I was given a ZIP Full-Flat, I was one of the next group of people who can board early.
+But since I was given a ZIP Full-Flat, I was one of the next group of people who could board early.
 My seat was 1A.
-Anyone with ZIP Full-Flat and have an alphabetical seat can board in the earlier group.

-What’s interesting though, once the ZIP Full-Flat were boarded.
-The next group were passengers who had seats on the backend of the plane.
-Thus, anyone with Row 40+ got to board before those who had seats in the early economy rows.
+What’s interesting though, once the ZIP Full-Flat group were boarded.
+The next group of passengers who were sitting at the back of the plane were boarded next.
+Thus, anyone with Row 40+ got to board before those who had seats in the earlier economy rows.
 I think it makes sense as they want to board those who were situated at the back first and not blocking traffic.

 ZIP Full-Flat

-My seat is 1A which was the 1st seat on the left side of the front portion of the plane.
+My seat was 1A which was the 1st seat on the left side of the front section of the plane.

 The seat was tilted at an angle towards the window, facing away from the inner cabin.